jose-donato/PageKit/README.md

 # PageKit

-A minimal browser extension for Chrome and Firefox with essential web utilities: dark mode, page-to-markdown conversion, and color picker.
+A minimal browser extension for Chrome and Firefox with essential web utilities: dark mode, page-to-markdown conversion, color picker, metadata viewer, and YouTube transcript extraction.

 ## Features

 - **Dark Mode** - Toggle any webpage to dark mode using smart CSS inversion.
 Preserves images and videos.
 Remembers your preference per-site.
 - **Page to Markdown** - Convert the current page content to Markdown and copy to clipboard.
 Great for saving articles, documentation, or any web content.
 - **Color Picker** - Pick any color from the page and copy the hex code to clipboard.
 Uses native EyeDropper API on Chrome, canvas fallback on Firefox.
+- **Page Info** - View comprehensive page metadata including Open Graph tags, Twitter Cards, and JSON-LD schema data.
+- **YouTube Transcript** - Extract transcripts from YouTube videos with optional timestamps.
+Copy to clipboard or download as Markdown.

 ## Installation